 |

-exceptional preservation of its heritage and culture.
-It is also a unique
+preservation of its heritage and institutions.
+It is also a unique place to

-place to tell the story of how the continent was shaped from contacts with
+tell the story of how the continent was shaped from contacts with First

 |